-- Name the files logically so you can easily find the correct file if you want to rerun your analyses (eg bw5k\dataprep, bw5k\uncond, bw5k\logit for a series of programs for preparing and analysing the birth-weight dataset). - Structure the program to make it easy to follow. - Many programs start with a common block of text that might specify the working directory on your computer, open a log file etc. - Use sequential indents to keep blocks of commands together (see example below). - Document the file thoroughly.
-All programs will allow you to add comments to these program files and these should be used to document: - what the program does, and - in some cases, record key results in the program file.
+- Name the files logically so you can easily find the correct file if you want to rerun your analyses (eg calf_dataprep, calf_uncond, calf_logit for a series of programs for preparing and analysing the calf dataset). - Structure the program to make it easy to follow. - Many programs start with a common block of text that does things such as specifies the working directory on your computer, opens a log file etc. - Use sequential indents to keep blocks of commands together (see example below). - Document the file thoroughly.
+All programs will allow you to add comments to these program files and these should be used to document: - what the program does, and - in some cases it is very handy to record key results in the program file.